jnmartin84/64doom/README.md

 `LOADED GAME FROM MEMPAK`

 Savegames are compressed using the lzfx library.
-However, the compressed saves are still large and it is even possible that on rare occasions the size of the compressed savegame may still exceed the limits of an empty Controller Pak.
-You will see a message in the Doom HUD if this happens:
+However, the compressed saves are still large relative to the capacity of a fully-formatted Controller Pak.

+In the event that there is not enough free space on the Controller Pak to save the game, you will see a message in the Doom HUD if this happens:

 `NOT ENOUGH SPACE FOR SAVE (NEED #, HAVE #)`

-It is more likely to see this message if you have notes from other games on your Controller Pak, so it is desirable to play with a dedicated, initially empty
+It is very likely you will see this message if you have notes from other games on your Controller Pak, so it is desirable to play with a dedicated, initially empty
 Controller Pak.

+It is possible that there are rare occasions where this may happen even with an empty Controller Pak.

+If it does, kill some more enemies, pick up some more items, try again. :-)

 ----------
 -CONTROLS-